open-mmlab/mmdetection/docs/tutorials/data_pipeline.md

-# Technical Details

-In this section, we will introduce the main units of training a detector: data pipeline, model and iteration pipeline.
+# Tutorial 3: Custom Data Pipelines

-## Data pipeline
+## Design of Data pipelines

 Following typical conventions, we use `Dataset` and `DataLoader` for data loading with multiple workers. `Dataset` returns a dict of data items corresponding